All icebreakers

 For tight agendas

-5-minute icebreakers for team meetings
+Quick icebreakers — 5-minute openers for team meetings

-Built for the first five minutes of a meeting that already has a tight agenda.
+Quick icebreakers built for the first five minutes of a meeting that already has a tight agenda.
 Each game finishes inside the timebox, asks for nothing personal, and gets every voice into the room before the first agenda item.

-Why a 5-minute timebox makes warmups stick
+Why a 5-minute timebox makes quick icebreakers stick

 Recommended games